 It is vital to understand where your assets fit and differentiate from these other competitors, especially if you are a smaller team.

 A big example of this came with the success of the Toyota Trivia & the Portland Winterhawks.
-By understanding their needs as a sponsor, he was able to reframe and offer a great activation that fit their goals.
+By understanding their needs as a sponsor, he was able to reframe and offer a great activation that fit their goals to get the sponsorship sale.
 This would have fallen flat had he gone head to head with the other teams in the area and had a package full of signage.

 The key is always to frame the value of your assets to make the head-to-head comparison irrelevant.
 You want them to look at your assets as a new value, not comparing to others.

 In order to understand how to frame this, you need to know the value and assets that the other events are pushing.

 There are a couple of ways to do this:

 - Talk to businesses in the community about the event or team.
 You can get a sense of their overall feeling about advertising with them.
 For example they might say something like “you get a lot of reach…but it is expensive.”
 This gives you vital information on how they frame the partnership.

 - Go to the event.
 Yup…head there and see how brands are activating.
 You can really understand how attendees are engaging with the sponsorship inventory and see firsthand what the benefits are for the brand.

 - Use SponsorUnited.
 Again can’t say enough about the platform.
 You can see all the assets that the team offers and which sponsors are buying them.